iDEAKITT/virtual-node-env/README.md

 # virtual-node-env
-Virtual environment that makes to run node ^v4.0x app on node v0.10x server.
+Programmatic virtual environment that makes to run node ^v4.0x app on node v0.10x server.

 The primary use case is AWS Lambda.